dmitriyn3679/holy-water-calendar/README.md

     - Save

-3. To update event
+3. To update or delete event
     - click on the event
     - change data in the form
-    - Update
+    - Update / Delete